-Cadillac today unveiled the redesigned 2014 CTS, a car it describes as “longer, lower, and leaner” than its predecessor.
-The previous-generation CTS is tinier than its German midsize competitors.
-But the 2014 version is 5 inches longer, allowing it to goes head-to-head with such stalwarts as the BMW 5-Series and Mercedes-Benz E-Class.
+Cadillac today unveiled the redesigned 2014 CTS sedan, a car it describes as “longer, lower, and leaner” than its predecessor.
+The previous-generation CTS is somewhat smaller than its German midsize competitors, but the 2014 version is 5 inches longer, allowing it to goes head-to-head with such stalwarts as the Audi A6, BMW 5-Series, and Mercedes-Benz E-Class.

 The 2014 CTS adds a dose of excitement with the new Vsport model, which is powered by Cadillac’s new twin-turbocharged 3.6-liter V6, which GM says produces 420 horsepower.
 For more details, check out Consumer Guide Automotive’s detailed review of the 2014 Cadillac CTS.

 More Cadillac news and reviews